 How much does a Hollywood smile cost in the US?

-The cost of your Hollywood smile is impossible to determine without meeting with your dentist to go over all of the treatments you need.
+The cost of your Hollywood smile is impossible to determine without meeting with your dentist to plan and discuss.
 Costs vary depending on the treatment, materials, and the patient.
 You can have a look at the table below for an estimate of treatment costs to get an idea.
 As you can see though, your Hollywood smile price could be anywhere from a couple hundred dollars to tens of thousands.

 Caring for your new smile